 Although we can't exactly give it rave reviews in all metrics, the Rave is very comfortable, warm, and chock full of features.
 We gave it high marks in the comfort, warmth and features department because it is jam-packed in all those metrics; however, it lost points for weight and packed size.

 The Rave is a cozy, lofty down bag.
 It has 18 ounces of 650 down fill.
 It is EN rated to 15.4 F. We don't think that it would be comfortable down to this temperature but would probably keep us warm down to 25 degrees or so.

 The problem with Rave's "spoon" shape design is that it's super roomy, which is great for comfort but allows for "dead air" to hang around.
 The dead air cools and keeps the body cooler.
 The Rave has a "blanket fold" instead of a traditional baffle to minimize warm air from escaping through the neck hole and can be pulled out for better venting.
 However, we find that the blanket fold is more like a "smother flap" and often we woke up with it flapping in our faces - instead of remaining tucked in or folded back.

 The stuff sack that the Rave comes with is not exceptionally small.
 However, if you have a smaller stuff sack or compression sack, the Rave will get smaller than its current stuff sack.
 Because of the extra features like the "Thermo Gills," this bag will not pack down as small as some others.

-The Rave has lots of features which you can be the judge of if they're valuable or not.
-We tend towards the no-frills high-quality material, lightweight bags like them, but if you're looking for extra bells and whistles, the Rave has them all.
+The Rave has lots of features and you can be the judge of if they're valuable or not.
+We tend towards the no-frills high-quality material, lightweight bags that earn top marks in this review, but if you're looking for extra bells and whistles, the Rave has them all.